anbox-cloud/discourse-docs/tut/installing-appliance.md

 ### 1. Update your system

-Run the following commands to ensure that all installed packages on your system are up-to-date:
+On your machine, run the following commands to ensure that all installed packages on your system are up-to-date:

     sudo apt update
     sudo apt upgrade

-### 2. Install dependencies

-The Anbox Cloud Appliance requires LXD >= 5.0.
-Check which version you have currently installed:

-    lxd --version

-If LXD is not installed, run:

-    snap install --channel=5.0/stable lxd

-If LXD is already installed but the version is older than 5.0, run:

-    snap refresh --channel=5.0/stable lxd

 <a name="attach-ubuntu-pro"></a>
-### 3. Attach your machine to the Ubuntu Pro subscription
+### 2. Attach your machine to the Ubuntu Pro subscription

 The Anbox Cloud Appliance requires a valid Ubuntu Pro subscription.